typeable/xml-isogen/README.md

 ```

 We have a data type `XmlPerson` with two fields and two lenses.
 Note that the
-fields have prefix built of underscore and all upper case characters
+fields have a prefix built of an underscore and all upper case characters
 and digits of the type name.